 - Make sure all toys are child-friendly.

-The garage, garden and pool
+Child safety in the garage, garden and pool

 - Children should not have access to the garage.
 Install safety gates.

 - Do not leave young children unsupervised in the garden.
 They can eat toxic plants, berries or seeds.

 - Do not allow children near buckets of water or wading pools.